 There will be changes as you try to fix things.
 You will notice the more you do this the better you get at it.
 As I mentioned earlier, if you can get your family on board, sometimes they will have a better idea.
-I am going to talk about where to find better ideas on how to do things if you can't come up with it on your own in a later lesson.
+I am going to talk specifically about where to find better ideas on how to do things if you can't come up with it on your own in a later lesson.
 Don't get discouraged, I encounter a lot of people who deal with adversity every day in a very defensive way.
 Life throws issues at them and they have to solve them right then.
-To keep reevaluating your situation and solving problems from being one more bit of stress you need to keep it in the frame of mind of an offensive sort of challenge.
+To keep reevaluating your situation and solving problems is to relieve one more bit of stress and keep you in an offensive frame of mind, feeling in control often helps.
 You are challenging yourself to make your situation more efficient and you can stop at any time.
 If today really is too much to allow you to think of anything else, that is OK.
 Allow yourself to roll with the issues of the day, just don't do it every day.
 You are in control of how you react and how you feel when things get complicated.
 So if you get frustrated, let it go for a few days, ask a pal how they solve that particular problem, or try an external source.
 Don't give up because something is hard.
+YOU CAN DO HARD THINGS.
 Give yourself a moment to regroup and refocus then try again.
 If this job was easy everyone would do it, so don't be too hard on yourself.